OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 The model is a star schema.
 There are 4-dimention tables and 1 fact table.
 Order details is the fact table because it contains the quantitative data being analyzed.

 ## Analysis
-The store has a total number of 21,350 orders.
-The average number of customer in a day is 60.
-The peak hour is between 12 - 3pm respectively.

 Average number of customer             |         Average Pizza in an order :-------------------------------------:|:------------------------------------------------:|
 ![](Average_Order.png)                 |   ![](pizza_no.png)

+The store has a total number of 21,350 orders and the total is $817,860.
+The average order in a day is 60 this implies that the average number of customer in a day is 60.
 The amount of pizzas typically in an order is two.
-The best seller is the Thia chicken pizza with the total sales of 43,434.

 Best Seller                            |          Least Seller :-------------------------------------:|:------------------------------------------------:|
 ![](Top_5_pizzas.png)                  |   ![](Buttom_5_pizzas.png)

+The best seller is the Thia chicken pizza with the total sales of $43,434 while the least pizza is The Brie Carre Pizza with total sales of $11,588

 Sales by Month and Year                |          Peak Hour :-------------------------------------:|:------------------------------------------------:|
 ![](Sales_by_month_year.png)           |   ![](Time_slot.png)

-The total sales is 817,860.
-The suggested seasonality period will be the month of July where we have the total sales of $72,000.
+The sales shows an up and downward movement it means that the sales wasn't stable over a long period of time.
+But the month of July has the highest sales of $72,600.
+The peak hour is between 12 - 3pm.

 Sales by Day                           |          Sales by Size :-------------------------------------:|:------------------------------------------------:|